IBM/iot-cloud-ai-tutorial/tutorial/3-NODERED.md

 ## Test simple Node-RED app

-In this section you will test the simple application you just created.
+In this section, you will test the simple application you just created.
 The application will display the streamed data in the debug console.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **View resources** to open your [Resource list](https://cloud.ibm.com/resources).